 New Jersey?
 Still cold but getting warmer.

-There’s a good article on the subject at ThinkAdvisor, that gives some of the details.
-And counts down the 15 most expensive states.
+There’s a good article on the subject at ThinkAdvisor, that gives some of the details and counts down the 15 most expensive states.
 I cringed when I got to the top 5 and still hadn’t seen Massachusetts.
-The actual comparison chart for the states is here.

 - Tight labor market

-- Shift in post-acute Medicare reimbursement, which is prompting hospitals to discharge patients sooner and with more care needs."
+- The shift in post-acute Medicare reimbursement, which is prompting hospitals to discharge patients sooner and with more care needs."

 Like it or not, whatever the reason, those are the facts.
 If you live in Massachusetts, and you plan to retire here.
-You are going to pay more for your long term care than almost anywhere else in the world.
+You are going to pay more for your long-term care than almost anywhere else in the world.
 Read that again.
 In the world.
 And we can’t change it.
 So we have to plan for it.
 How do we plan for it?
-Read on…

-Estate planners use a variety of tools to plan for long term care.
-The tools range from long term care insurance, to savings, to Medicaid, and combinations of the three.
+Estate planners use a variety of tools to plan for long-term care.
+The tools range from long-term care insurance to savings, to Medicaid, and combinations of the three.
 But you have to tread carefully.
-Trust your estate planning to a lawyer that just dabbles in the field, and might be working on your planning on the way to court to handle a DUI, and a divorce after that, is NOT the way to go.
+Trust your estate planning to a lawyer that just dabbles in the field, and might be working on your planning on the way to court to handle a DUI, and divorce after that is NOT the way to go.
 This is specialized planning, that requires a specialized lawyer.